zizekuros/n8n-fly/README.md

 ## Contact

-For any inquiries regarding workflows, please contact zizek.uros@gmail.com.
+For any inquiries regarding workflows, feel free to contact me.